attaswift/GlueKit/README.md

 interesting combinators available.)

 In Cocoa, you would get the current list of emails using KVC's accessor method.
-In GlueKit, if you give the key path a document instance, it returns an `Observable` that has a `value` property that you can get.
+In GlueKit, if you give the key path a document instance, it returns an `AnyObservableValue` that has a `value` property that you can get.

 ```Swift
 let document: Document = ...